FabG/genai-llm/genai-with-llm-course/quiz1/quiz1.md

 ###### This quiz is related to [Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)

-Below is my response to the first quiz with a passing score of 100%
+Below are my personal responses - passing score of 100%
 ![quiz 1-1](../../images/quiz1_1.png)